adebruyne/flashcard-app/README.md

 ## Overview:
-QuizMe is a Node.js/Express server-rendered...
+QuizMe is a Node.js/Express server-rendered application targeted to new programmers practice their knowledge of the ever-evolving concepts, languages, and algorithms of the tech world.
 Handlebars partials were used to render the front-end views.
 Settings are stored in a PostgreSQL database.
-Additions will be made in React.
+Additions/newer versions will be made in React.

 ## About:
  <p>Create your own cutsom decks of flash cards.
 Add different cards to each deck.
 Practice,